-The legal foundations of the Mexican criminal justice system are found in the country's post-independence constitutions, as well as both federal and state administrative laws, criminal codes, and criminal procedure laws (See Table 1).
+The legal foundations of the Mexican criminal justice system are found in the country's postindependence constitutions, as well as both federal and state administrative laws, criminal codes, and criminal procedure laws (See Error!
+Reference source not found., next page).
+According to Zamora, et. al., (2005), the first Mexican criminal code was introduced by the State of Veracruz in 1835.
+During the government of Emperor Maximilian (1864-67), Mexico briefly adopted the French criminal code.
+Later, following the example of Spain, Mexico adopted the 1871 Federal Criminal Code (Código Penal Federal, CPF) under President Benito Juárez.
 Generally speaking, these foundations placed Mexico within the civil law tradition, which typically relies on an inquisitorial model of criminal procedure where an instructional judge actively leads the investigation and process of determining a suspect's guilt or innocence.
-That said, it is important to recognize that there is enormous variation in the application of inquisitorial criminal procedures around the world.
-Indeed, Mexico has developed a highly unique legal tradition that mixes elements of different systems and includes several unique features, such as the amparo, a special injunction or "writ of protection" introduced in the 19th Century.23
+It is important to note that there is enormous variation in the application of inquisitorial criminal procedures around the world.
+Indeed, Mexico has developed a highly unique legal tradition that mixes elements of different systems and includes several unique features, such as a special writ of protection or injunction (jucio de amparo) introduced in the 19th Century.25

-The advent of a new revolutionary constitution in 1917 brought significant modifications to Mexico's criminal justice system, and new efforts to reform the country's criminal codes over the next decade and a half.24 First, the new constitution eliminated the Ministry of Justice and, importantly, the figure of the instructional judge; as discussed below in more detail, this placed prosecutors in a more central role in the investigation and prosecution of crimes, a move that set Mexico significantly apart from other inquisitorial systems.
-Second, a new federal criminal (or penal) code -outlining both the principles of Mexican criminal law, and specific crimes and punishments- was enacted in 1931, and has remained the primary basis of Mexican criminal law throughout most of the post-revolutionary period.
-This Federal Criminal Code (Código Federal Penal, CFP) establishes the basis of criminal law, while the rules for criminal proceedings are contained in the Federal Code of Criminal Procedure (Código Federal de Procedimientos Penales, CFPP) originating in 1934.
-The CFP and CFPP generally set the example for state-level criminal codes and procedures, though there is significant variation across different states (particularly with regard to criminal codes).
+The advent of a new revolutionary constitution in 1917 brought further adaptations to Mexico's criminal justice system, and new efforts to reform the country's criminal (or penal) codes over the next decade and a half.26 First, the new constitution eliminated the Ministry of Justice and, importantly, the figure of the instructional judge; as discussed below in more detail, this placed prosecutors in a more central role in the investigation and prosecution of crimes, a move that set Mexico significantly apart from other inquisitorial systems.
+Second, a new criminal code - outlining both the principles of Mexican criminal law, and specific crimes and punishments- was finally enacted in 1931, and has remained the primary basis of Mexican criminal law